talwat/battleship/README.md

 | ------------- | ------ |
 | `PACKET_TYPE` | 1 byte |

-For now, it's literally just a single byte that determines what the data portion of the packet will look like.
+It's just a single byte that determines what the data portion of the packet will look like.
+This is handy, since when reading the packet you need only read the first byte to know how much more to read.

 ### `0x0` - `NONE`